dend/heartkelp/README.md

 # 💚 Heartkelp

-A Wayland screen-to-GIF recorder for Linux.
+A Wayland-compatible screen-to-GIF recorder for Linux.
 Record your full screen or a selected region, trim the result, and save as an animated GIF.

+>[!NOTE]
+>This application is **very much experimental**.
+There might be things that aren't working properly - if you find something like this, [open an issue](https://github.com/dend/heartkelp/issues).

 ## Dependencies